The rules regarding dispute resolution and judicial dispute resolution (JDR) are discussed in the Alberta Rules of Court v. 1 under rules 4.16 – 4.21.

 - Government of Alberta Dispute Resolution Network Provides a listing of various dispute resolution programs within the government.

-- Law Central Alberta Alternative Dispute Resolution Links Provides a collection of links to alternative dispute resolution services and information
+- Law Central Alberta – Alternative Dispute Resolution Provides a collection of links to alternative dispute resolution services and information

-- Judicial Dispute Resolution (Court of Queen’s Bench) Judicial Dispute Resolution (JDR) is a confidential pre-trial settlement conference led by a Justice of the Court of Queen’s Bench.
+- Judicial Dispute Resolution (Court of King’s Bench) Judicial Dispute Resolution (JDR) is a confidential pre-trial settlement conference led by a Justice of the Court of King’s Bench.
 The objective of a JDR is to resolve the dispute so a trial will be either unnecessary, or at most limited to those issues on which the parties do not agree.

-- Association of Collaborative Lawyers of Alberta The Association of Collaborative Family Lawyers offers infomation on alternative dispute resolution and divorce processes, as well as an online directory of lawyers practicing Collaborative Divorce law and mediation in Alberta.
+- Association of Collaborative Lawyers of Alberta – offers information on alternative dispute resolution and divorce processes, as well as an online directory of lawyers practicing collaborative divorce law and mediation in Alberta.

 - Children’s Services Mediation program

-- Family mediation and counselling services- Resolution and Court Administration services Mediation is free for qualifying families and is a service to help parents and families in resolving issues that affect their children.
+- Family mediation and counselling services – Resolution and Court Administration services Mediation is free for qualifying families and is a service to help parents and families in resolving issues that affect their children.
 Families coping with challenges such as divorce, separation, child custody and access can meet with a mediator to talk about these issues.
-Through mediation, you may be able to reach a mutual agreement that focuses on your child and avoids going to court.
+Through mediation, you may be able to reach a mutual agreement that avoids going to court.
 Family mediation is confidential and informal.

 - Dispute Resolution and Mediation after separation